Detlef Koschny

 Mission studies: MoonNEXT, Marco Polo, MarcoPolo-R, Phootprint, Asteroid Impact Monitoring mission (AIM), Martian Moon Sample Return, Phobos Sample Return (several) - plus several internal studies done in our so-called Concurrent Design Facility.

-For the technical web portal of our Planetary Defence Office, see http://neo.ssa.esa.int.
+For the technical web portal of the Planetary Defence Office, see http://neo.ssa.esa.int.